ashwiniyer176/Computer-Vision/README.md

 3. **Filtering:** Experimenting with various filters used to noise and denoise an image.
 4. **Facial Recognition:** Facial Recognition from various angles using Siamese Networks and One Shot Learning
 5. **Alzheimer's Detection:** Using brain scans to detect Alzheimer's in patients.
+6. **Fish Species Classification:** Using images of fishes taken from A Large Scale Fish Dataset, to classify fishes.